Azure/azure-quickstart-templates/quickstarts/microsoft.recoveryservices/recovery-services-backup-file-share-hourly/README.md

 ---
-description: This template configures protection for an existing File Share present in an existing Storage Account.
+description: This template configures protection with hourly frequency for an existing File Share present in an existing Storage Account.
 It creates a new or uses an existing Recovery Services Vault and Backup Policy based on the set parameter values.
 page_type: sample
 products:
 - azure